solo-io/gloo/docs/tutorials/fission.md

-This document shows how to access your OpenFaaS functions securly via Gloo.
+This document shows how to access your Fission functions securly via Gloo.
 We will deploy everything to minikube.
 With minor adjustments can be applied to any kubernets cluster.

 # Deploy Fission & Gloo
-The official OpenFaas install guide is here: https://docs.fission.io/0.6.0/installation/installation/
+The official Fission install guide is here: https://docs.fission.io/0.6.0/installation/installation/

 Setting up kubernetes: https://docs.fission.io/0.6.0/installation/kubernetessetup/